cs123tas/projects/brush/README.md

 When you open the QtCreator project file, you’ll see, on the left, two views of the code (depending on what items you choose from the small menu at the top just to the right of the word “Projects”).
-One of these is File System, the other isProjects.
+One of these is File System, the other is Projects.
 They show you the same files, but the upper one is organized by the project structure.
-Thus all the header files (the ones ending in .h) are gathered together, albeit divided into logical groups, and all the Sourcefiles are too.
+Thus all the header files (the ones ending in .h) are gathered together, albeit divided into logical groups, and all the Source files are too.
 If you double click on a file at the left, it’ll open up in the main window area on the right.
 I’ll describe files in the Project view using » separators, so that Headers » Brush » Brush.h indicates the file in the Headers section, Brush subsection, called `Brush.h`.
 For ordinary file system paths, I’ll use slashes, so that file is also `projects/brush/Brush.h`.
-Let’s look in theHeaderssection; theSourcessection is completely parallel.
+Let’s look in the Headers section; the Sources section is completely parallel.
 The subsections are brush, camera, gl, glew-..., lib, scenegraph, ui.
 Three of these are easy: brush, camera, and scenegraph each contain files corresponding to one of three